 Not all Milwaukee neighborhoods have fireflies, but those that do are pretty lit up right now with flying, blinking "bugs" looking for love.
 (More on that later.)

-Personally, I’ve lived in a few Milwaukee neighborhoods / suburbs – Shorewood, Riverwest and Rufus King – but it wasn’t until I moved to Walker’s Point almost a decade ago that I saw so many fireflies, also known as "lightning bugs."
-I also have magical memories of these pyrotechnic bugs from when I was a child and visiting my grandparents in Illinois.
+I’ve lived in a few Milwaukee neighborhoods/suburbs – Shorewood, Riverwest and Rufus King – but it wasn’t until I moved to Walker’s Point almost a decade ago that I saw so many lightning bugs, or what others call fireflies.
+It's a regional thing.

 A quick search on Google provided a font of fascinating info about these pyrotechnic lil' guys and inspired me to track down a local entomologist to find out more.